chatgris/paresseux/README.md

 # Status

+* It's more a POC than anything.
+* Not used in production... yet.
 * Only mongoid is supported.
-* Not use in production... yet.

 # Note on Patches/Pull Requests